CS-LTU/com7033-assignment-Vishbvs666/README.md

 ---

-### Summary

-The HCP module focuses on operational efficiency, patient monitoring, and task coordination.
-By combining real-time risk insights, structured workflows, and strict access controls, StrokeCare enables healthcare professionals to support clinical decision-making while maintaining strong security boundaries.

 ## 6.5 Patient Features and Self-Service Workflow

 The Patient role in StrokeCare is designed to provide individuals with secure, read-only access to their own stroke risk information.
 Patients can view their latest risk assessments, track historical predictions, review personal profile details, and access educational content.
-This role supports transparency and patient awareness while ensuring that clinical decision-making remains with healthcare professionals.
+This role supports transparency and patient awareness while ensuring that clinical decision- making remains with healthcare professionals.

 ---